samsheffield/Senior_Studio/docs/week14.md

 - Final presentations for guest panelists/playtesters @ 10 a.m.
 - Celebration!

-__May 6th:__
+__May 11th:__
 - Games and promo material are uploaded to itch.io
-- Completed presskit & short promo trailer uploaded to YouTube, Vimeo, etc.
+- Short promo trailer uploaded to YouTube, Vimeo, etc.

 __Also...__